PrestaShop/prestashop.github.io/news/_posts/releases/2020-04-17-prestashop-1-7-7-0-beta-release.md

 ![Prestashop 1.7.7.0 BETA Release](/assets/images/2020/04/1.7.7_beta_banner.jpg)

 After more than one year in the making, we are really thrilled to announce that we are releasing the 1.7.7.0 beta.
-This version is bigger than the 1.7.6.0 with XX merged pull requests, against XX for the 1.7.6.0, and we are still a month away from the final version.
+This version is even bigger than the 1.7.6.0 with XX merged pull requests, against XX for the 1.7.6.0, and we are still a month away from the final version.

-The community was really engaged with more than 110 external contributors.
+This huge work has been possible thanks to the engagement of our great community, with more than 110 external contributors participating in the development of this version, fixing bugs, adding improvement to existing features or even developing new features for our merchants !
-This version includes new features, improvements, bug fixes and cleaner interfaces.
-We covered essential topics such as order management.
+In this version we covered essential topics such as order management.
 By the way, you will enjoy more efficiency in daily tasks with the [full redesign and new features of order pages]().
 And also more stability with the upgraded compatibility to PHP 7.3 and more flexibility with new hooks.

 This beta release is essential for you to start testing the upcoming next PrestaShop version before the release of the stable version in more or less a month.
-We strongly recommend checking that all your modules and themes are still working, otherwise you need to update them or open an issue.
-You must download, install and test this new version of PrestaShop and give your feedback quickly.
-Remember [the article about minor release lifecycle](https://build.prestashop.com/news/ps17-minor-release-lifecycle/): the sooner a problem is identified, the sooner it will be fixed.
+During this period, we strongly recommend checking that all your modules and themes are still working, otherwise you need to update them or open an issue.
+You must download, install and test this new version of PrestaShop and give your feedback as early as possible during the beta period.
+Remember [our article about minor release lifecycle](https://build.prestashop.com/news/ps17-minor-release-lifecycle/): the sooner a problem is identified, the sooner it will be fixed.

-If you find regressions compared to the 1.7.6, please create an issue on [Github](https://github.com/PrestaShop/PrestaShop/issues/new?template=bug_report.md) to make it stable more quickly.
+If you find regressions compared to the 1.7.6 version, please open an issue and describe your bug on [Github](https://github.com/PrestaShop/PrestaShop/issues/new?template=bug_report.md) so that we can reproduce it and fix it as soon as possible.

 **Remember, this beta version is pre-release software.
 Do not use it in your production shop!**